ydkmlt84/Maintainerr_docs/docs/blog/posts/Tutorial_S01E02.md

 </p>

-This movie has the following attributes across Plex, OverSeerr, and Radar:
+This movie has the following attributes across Plex, Overseerr, and Radarr:

 **Plex** -